 Fall Fest is one of the highlights of the season at Froehlich’s Farm in Furlong.
 The main attraction is the pumpkins.
 Whether you want to pick them yourself in the pumpkin patch or get some that are pre-decorated, there are lots of options to choose from.

-On Saturdays and Sundays through October 30, the farm offers an endless number of other fall- and Halloween-themed activities.
+On Saturdays and Sundays from September 30 through October 29, the farm offers an endless number of other fall- and Halloween-themed activities.
 Visitors can take a wagon ride around the 107-acre farm, fly down the monster slide, or get lost in the corn maze.
 There’s also live music, scarecrows, and more.
 And there’s plenty of food and drink to enjoy while you explore all there is to do.

 Linvilla Orchards